 One sunny afternoon in December, Ted and I spent a couple of hours working on the Christmas Tree.
 This was our first attempt at a DIY cat project.

-Well, turns out the cats didn't want to use the cat box tree.
-To encourage the cats to use the homemade cat box tree we tried:
+Well, it turns out the cats didn’t want to use the cat box tree.
+To encourage the cats to use the homemade cat box tree, we tried:

 - a t-shirt was placed on each level

 - cat treats (they were able to stand on the cat tower to the left of the box tree and get the treats out)

 - telling them that they would look soooo cute if they were to use it.

 My theory is that the tree was too unstable for them.
 We did tape the boxes together to make them more secure, but it seems that wasn’t enough.
 We have a few pictures of Lina in the top level, but she only sat in it on the first day for a few minutes.

 Initially, some (not all) of the cats would go into the bottom level, but that didn’t last long.
 When we brought Taco into the house, he ran through it a few times.
 Taco, even as a young kitten, was not interested in sitting in the upper levels.